cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-start-from-scratch-english-one.md

 Tt: T is for Teamwork.
 Uu: U is for Unity.
 Vv: V is for victory.
+Ww: W is for Wealth.
+Xx: X is for X.
+Yy: Y is for YaHoo!
+Zz: Z is for ZARA.

 ##Sentence1
 smile when it hurts most.